dsabljic/voice-notes/README.md

 ### Features

 - **Record voice notes**: Users can record voice notes directly in the app.
+- **Upload audio files**: Users can upload their audio files and create their notes that way.
 - **Get results**: The voice note can be transcribed, summarized, or converted into a list of ideas.

 ### Future Plans/TODO list